Fontbonne University: Recent history

 Fontbonne College became co-educational in the 1970s.
 Service programs were expanded to areas such as dietetics, special education, communication disorders and deaf education.
 A predominantly lay board of trustees was formed.
 The Fontbonne Library was dedicated, along with two more residence halls.

 The first male president, Dr. Dennis C. Golden, was inaugurated in September 1995.
 The school celebrated its 75th anniversary during the 1998–99 academic year.
 March 14, 2002 marked the change in status from Fontbonne College to Fontbonne University.
 On February 1, 2014, J. Michael (Mike) Pressimone, Ed.D., was selected the 14th president of Fontbonne University.
 He assumed office on July 1, 2014.

 In 2017, Fontbonne purchased 23 acre of the former JFK High School in western St. Louis County to allow its student-athletes to train and play home games.
 The new space was to also allow the college to offer adult and continuing education courses.
 In 2020, it put up the former JFK high school for sale to concentrate on its main campus instead.

 Nancy Blattner became the university's 15th president in 2020.
-She was previously the president of Caldwell University and had been Fontbonne's Vice President of Academic Affairs from 2004 to 2009.
+She was previously the president of Caldwell University, and was Fontbonne's vice president of academic affairs from 2004 to 2009.

-In 2022, it was revealed that the huge drop in enrollment of students from 2,293 (in 2011) to 955 (in 2021) has caused the university to operate at a deficit for the past 10 years.
+In 2022, it was revealed that the huge drop in enrollment of students from 2,293 (in 2011) to 955 (in 2021) had caused the university to operate at a deficit for the previous 10 years.

 By November, 2023 enrollment had dropped to 874 with a deficit of $5.2 million.

 In March 2024, officials with the university announced that it will close in 2025.
 The adjacent Washington University in St. Louis has agreed to purchase the campus.
-After closure, Fontbonne student records will be maintained by Saint Louis University.
+After the closure, Fontbonne student records are maintained by Saint Louis University.